hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 ## The rise of Code Page 437

 Released in 1981, the *IBM Personal Computer* (PC) launched IBM's first microcomputer model line.
-Alongside it, they introduced an 8-bit character set known as *Code Page 437* (CP437).
+Alongside it, they introduced an 8-bit character set, which later became known as *Code Page 437* (CP437).
 Unlike earlier IBM machines, the PC was built using off-the-shelf components instead of proprietary IBM technology, which spawned a wave of third-party clones marketed as "IBM-compatible" systems.
 IBM PC architecture quickly became the dominant global computing standard.
 By the end of the '80s, 84% of all sold microcomputers were either IBM PC's or its clones.^[Reimer, Jeremy (2005): [Total Share: 30 Years of Computer Market Share Figures](http://arstechnica.com/old/content/2005/12/total-share.ars/), *Ars Technica*.
 20.3.2025]

 The rise of PC also meant the widespread adoption of CP437, making it one of the most copied and recognizable character sets ever.
 VileR's [Ultimate Oldschool PC Font Pack](https://int10h.org/oldschool-pc-fonts/) lists over 200 fonts based on CP437 from various IBM PC models and their clones.